1. notice

 The arithmetic element outputs a control signal based on this judgment, changing the value stored in adress_of_instruction to adress_0 + 3, breaking out of the while loop, and executing the subsequent instructions

-Use a parser to verify the correctness of the token stream language, essentially it's traversing all language rules, or using a generated finite state machine
+Use a parser to verify the correctness of the token stream language, essentially it's going through all language rules, i.e. match + recurse, by programming lang or circuit lang. or using a (generated) finite state machine

 The operation of the parser requires generating large and complex data structures in memory (some figurative descriptions: tables, nodes, trees)